bachvietdo01/bachvietdo01.github.io/_posts/2025-06-09-intro-diffusion-models.md

 \end{align}
 $$

-## Putting it all together into Practice
+## Putting it all together into practice

 Alright, that's enough foundation and let's dive into the codes.